Razana110/OutfitSession/README.md

 - Client Profile
 - Browse designer information
 - Hiring a designer
-- Edit profile or accept appointments
+- Edit profile or accept session

 ## Define which group/s with access to each page